 The module always operates in FIPS-Approved mode when used as specified within this Security Policy.
+This module can only operate in FIPS-Approved mode.
+The software can not be loaded in non FIPS-Approved mode.

 3.2.1 Initialization